2014 United States Senate election in Mississippi: Republican primary

 The United States Senate Republican primary election in Mississippi took place on June 3, 2014.
 Incumbent Republican Senator Thad Cochran, who had served in the position since 1978, ran for reelection to a seventh term.
 He was challenged for the nomination by State Senator Chris McDaniel, a Tea Party supporter, and Thomas Carey.
 Cochran and McDaniel received 49.0% and 49.5% of the vote, respectively.
 Since no candidate won a majority, a June 24 runoff election ensued.

 Cochran defeated McDaniel in the runoff, 51% to 49%.
-Controversially, Cochran's campaign invited Democrats to vote in the runoff, and Cochran-affiliated super PACs used racially charged themes in their primary ads, particularly the super-PAC All Citizens for Mississippi, which was funded (according to F.E.C. filings) by a super-PAC affiliated with former governor Haley Barbour.
+Controversially, Cochran's campaign invited Democrats to vote in the runoff, and Cochran-affiliated super PACs used racist themes in their primary ads, particularly the super-PAC All Citizens for Mississippi, which was funded (according to F.E.C. filings) by a super-PAC affiliated with former governor Haley Barbour.